nicolaas-reid/clueless.github.io/README.md

   </div>
   <script type="text/javascript">
     (function () {
-      var words = ["to tolerate a job.","to find a passion.,","to find a purpose.","to be happy." ],
+      var words = ["to tolerate a job.","to find a passion.","to find a purpose.","to be happy." ],
       i = 0;
       setInterval(function(){ $('#words').fadeOut(function(){
           $(this).html(words[(i = (i + 1) % words.length)]).fadeIn();